OANA Amazon Support Press Release

 How did OANA come to their decision?

 We started with the premise that an additional 25000 high paying jobs is a positive for the neighborhood!
 All parties at some point have agreed with this.

 We then looked at the possible negatives, and wondered if they are worth the risk of losing this economic driver.

 - The 3 billion in incentives being given Amazon: While we greatly respect the elected officials whom we have worked with for years who are questioning this, there is no unimpeachable source to determine whether this investment will pay off, especially because much of the payoff is based on future performance, and there is no way to determine this.
 It is a classic he said he said.
 The rhetoric is getting heated, but rational thought should prevail.
 OANA has decided that killing off 25000 jobs based on conjecture just does not make sense.
 Also, we need to remember that without Government driven incentives, the 2 major industries in Queens, (1) Aviation (which depends on govt investment in infrastructure and operations) and (2) Film and TV production (Which received direct incentives) would not exist.We are aware of how Public Private partnerships can be very successful.
-Look at Brooklyn Bridge Park, or the relationship between the Parks Department and the Central Park Conservancy.
-We would like to think this can be a model for the successful economic growth in the city.
+Look at Brooklyn Bridge Park, or Cornell Tech.
+There are numerous examples.
 And we can view the Amazon HQ2 as such a partnership.

 - The original rezoning of LIC envisioned a mixed-use neighborhood.
 However, almost all development has been residential.
 The inclusion of significant commercial by Amazon will bring the neighborhood back to the original mixed-use vision.